 Next, let's move on to the pump itself.
 Remove the pump from the drive unit - generally on most skid sprayers this will be a gas engine.
 It's always best practice to take the pump completely apart BEFORE you order repair parts.
 For instance, you may order a complete overhaul kit and find that you really only needed to replace some gaskets.
 We strongly recommend to get the pump opened up and thoroughly inspect it.

 Once you have completed this and have drawn up your parts list - only then should you order repair components.
 We have an extensive parts breakdown file, to help you identify the correct parts you need.
 In order to use this resource you need to know the manufacturer, pump type, and model number.
 Click here for access to our Parts Resources.
 For additional resource videos see below.
-The first video is for a Hypro 7560 roller pump.
-The second video is for a Hypro D403 diaphragm pump.

 If you absolutely need to store your unit outdoors over the winter make sure to remove all hose and any polymer (plastic fittings, connections, etc.) Some companies recommend adding lightweight oil such as diesel fuel or kerosene to a system for off-season storage.
 We don't recommend this as oil-based products don't like EPDM elastomers.
 For this reason, we suggest using a 50/50 mix of RV antifreeze and water.
 We recommend this treatment for your entire plumbing system - whether you store your unit indoors or outdoors.
-The reason we recommend this treatment is based upon experience.
-We have had customers store units in temperature controlled environments, during the off-season, only to have their heat source fail.
-This resulted in the pump housing cracking due to their own negligence.
-If they would have charged the system with a solution that would not freeze they could have avoided an expensive surprise come spring.

 Here is another post on chemical compatibility and how it's worthwhile to perform due diligence.
 Run this solution throughout the entire plumbing system for a minute or two in order to ensure that your total system is winterized and safe from freezing.

-It's also recommended to remove all gauges and store indoors if possible.
+It's also recommended to remove all gauges and store them indoors if possible.
 Change out your oil if you are running a diaphragm pump unit - this ensures you are ready to rock-n-roll come go-time next spring.
 Remember, the main reason for failure or malfunction in any spray system is neglect and improper maintenance.
 Lastly, make sure to replace air/oil filters on your gas engine.
 Don't forget to add a fuel stabilizer treatment to your engine and run it for a few minutes to ensure the treatment reaches all internals of the engine.

-If you can ensure following these steps in your post season shut down process we know you will be in much better shape come next season.
+If you can ensure following these steps in your post-season shutdown process we know you will be in much better shape come next season.
 All of your equipment should be good to go and ready when you - and more importantly - your customers need it to be.
 Thanks for stopping by and have a great off-season.

 Sources:

-1. Some of the information in this post was found through The University of Nebraska-Lincoln the Cleaning Pesticide Application Equipment publication from August 2013.
+Some of the information in this post was found through The University of Nebraska-Lincoln the Cleaning Pesticide Application Equipment publication from August 2013.

 It is extremely important when working with any variety of chemicals or solutions that pumps, hoses, fittings and safety items are correctly matched for chemical compatibility.
 Most manufacturers offer chemical resistance charts for their specific product lines and are readily accessible when required.
 Check out a thorough chemical compatibility chart from Dura Products in our Resources Library.
 And if that chart isn't enough here is another resource for you.
 For the safety of you and your employees, it is critical that a proper analysis is made between the solutions you will be handling and the products used to transfer those solutions.

-Warranty Issues
+Product Warranty Issues

 Also, most manufacturers will not warranty products for compatibility issues if an analysis was not properly completed - prior to product use.
-If it is concluded that a specific chemical compatibly issue caused a product to fail or perform there will be, in most scenarios, no warranty granted by the manufacturer.
+If it is concluded that a specific chemical compatibility issue caused a product to fail or perform there will be, in most scenarios, no warranty granted by the manufacturer.
 Failure to perform a proper chemical compatibility check prior to solution handling could result in catastrophic failure of your equipment and extensive unnecessary costs due to downtime and repair/replacement of equipment and components.

-We have seen EPDM hoses turn to mush when used to transfer oil based products.
+We have seen EPDM hoses turn to mush when used to transfer oil-based products.
 Similarly, we have witnessed pump elastomers (seals, O-rings, gaskets) completely deteriorate and create an environment where metal is creating friction against metal inside of pumps.
 Without elastomers inside a pump, it cannot function properly.
 Furthermore, we have seen PVC fittings completely deteriorate after only one to two weeks in service.

 All of these scenarios could have been avoided had the operators approached us beforehand and identified the solutions to be transferred with their initial choices of products.
 Should you ever have questions about chemical compatibility - don't hesitate to contact us - that's what we are here for.